rubengc/edd-fes-submissions-manager/readme.txt

 EDD Frontend submissions reviews made easy

 == Description ==

 This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/ "Easy Digital Downloads") v2.3 or greater.

 Once activated, EDD FES Submissions Manager will add a new admin page that facilitates the review of pending submissions under FES menu.

 How it works:
 To improve your experience reviewing submissions, EDD FES Submissions Manager will distribute the pending submissions into cards.
-Each card will containt information about vendor, same FES submissions form and buttons to edit, view, approve o decline this submission.
+Each card contains information about vendor, same FES submissions form and buttons to edit, view, approve o decline this submission.
 Easy, right?

-So, thnaks to this new distribution, EDD FES Submissions Manager will save you a lot of time reviewing new submissions!
+So, thanks to this new distribution, EDD FES Submissions Manager will save you a lot of time reviewing new submissions!

 There's a [GIT repository](https://github.com/rubengc/edd-fes-submissions-manager) too if you want to contribute a patch.